EUDR in Practice: Who’s in Scope and What to Do

 Am I in scope?

-2. Are you acting mainly as an operator (placing on the market/ exporting) or a trader (making available)?
+2. Are you acting mainly as an operator (placing on the market for the first time or exporting) or a trader (making available, i.e. any distribution, consumption or use of the relevant products)?

 3. What is your company size (micro/ small vs. medium/ large)?